joakim-brannstrom/dextool/plugin/mutate/doc/design/future_work.md

 A command center is expected to use the MP-ID to tell e.g. the mutation tester to run the tests for the MP-ID.

+## Idea

+Maybe a simple way of doing this would be to generate a binary with *one* mutant for each mutation point.
+This would considerably reduce the number of compile cycles and should be relatively easy to implement.

 # SPC-plugin_mutate_distributed_mutation
 partof: REQ-plugin_mutate_future_work
 ###